PhilGeek/multiplyqualitative/NOTES.markdown

 importantly, though the author can stipulate anything he or she wants, readers need to see motivation for building in the extra requirement (which is not now present in the paper) since it forms the core of the author's response to Shoemaker in section 7.
+FIXED
 3. On p19: "Color constancy is the capacity of color to appear to persist, unaltered, through changes in its appearance across a broad range of scenes and conditions of illumination."